ViktoriiaProtasova/100-days-of-code/log.md

 **Today's Progress**: The 90th day of #100DaysOfCode is over!
 Today I've continued repeating the JavaScript course to improve my tech skill.

+### Day 91: June 19, 2023

+**Today's Progress**: The 91th day of #100DaysOfCode is over!
+I started learning React today.
+There were much of theory and base conceptions.

 <!-- **Link(s) to work**

 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)